 Should action be necessary to collect a delinquent account, the student agrees to pay the collection fees, attorney fees and court costs incurred for collection.
-The student also understands that information regarding a delinquency may be disclosed to credit bureaus and may affect his or her credit rating.
+The student also understands that information regarding a delinquency may be disclosed to the Arizona Department of Revenue and credit bureaus and may affect his or her credit rating.